AkibaAT/fvn.li/README.md

 ## Deployment

 The application is deployed at [FVN.li](https://fvn.li).
-It can be deployed using Docker in production environments.
-Configuration for production deployment is available in the `.ddev` directory.
+Deployment is handled through GitHub Actions which builds and publishes Docker images to GitHub Container Registry.

 ## License